hibounashi/devfest-challenge/README.md

-# devfest-challenge
+# Devfest-challenge
-this is some of the chanllenges i try to solve it in the event of devfest online challenges
+These are some of the challenges I try to solve in the event of Algiers's Devfest